pablobernabeu/LESS-Project/session_materials/README.md

 #### ⏱ *One-week delay*

   - **Session 3.
 Differential object marking and the previous grammatical property.**
-    This is a lab-based session comprising the following parts:
+    This lab-based session lasts approximately 2.5 hours, and comprises the following parts:

     - 3.1.
 Pre-training
     - 3.2.
 Training